2005 Pepsi 400

 The 2005 Pepsi 400 was a NASCAR Nextel Cup Series event held on July 2, 2005, at Daytona International Speedway in Daytona Beach, Florida.
 Contested over 160 laps, Tony Stewart, driver of the No. 20 Joe Gibbs Racing Chevrolet, won the race from the pole position, and led the most laps.

-Former United States Secretary of Defense Donald Rumsfeld was the grand marshal.
+United States Secretary of Defense Donald Rumsfeld was the grand marshal.
 Pop singer Jojo sang "The Star-Spangled Banner" prior to the event.

 Fireworks after the conclusion of the race.

 This was the last Pepsi 400 to be broadcast on NBC until 2015.